In this lesson, we will work more on our Login page styling:

 Making it Card-like

 Next, we want to make it look like a card.
-We can do this by adding a Card
+We can do this by adding a Card widget around our Column:

 Widget build(BuildContext context) {return MaterialApp( title: 'Welcome to Flutter', home: Scaffold( appBar: AppBar( title: Text('Login'), ), body: Container( color: Theme.of(context).primaryColor, child: Column( mainAxisAlignment: MainAxisAlignment.center, children: <Widget>[ Card( elevation: 0, margin: EdgeInsets.only(left: 20, right: 20), child: Padding( padding: EdgeInsets.all(20), child: Column( children: [ TextField( keyboardType: TextInputType.emailAddress, decoration: InputDecoration( border: OutlineInputBorder(), labelText: 'Email', ), ), TextField( keyboardType: TextInputType.visiblePassword, decoration: InputDecoration( border: OutlineInputBorder(), labelText: 'Password', ), ), ElevatedButton( onPressed: () { print('Login button pressed'); }, child: Text('Login'), style: ElevatedButton.styleFrom( backgroundColor: Colors.blue, foregroundColor: Colors.white, minimumSize: Size(double.infinity, 36), ), ), ], ), ), ) ], )), ));}